anywhichway/lmdb-oql/README.md

 Operators take either 0 or 1 argument.
 If on the left side of a join, there should be 1 argument.
 On the right side of a join, providing no argument compares the value to the left.
 Providing 1 argument creates a right outer join where the right side value satisfies the operator.

 The documentation below just shows how to use the operator with a single argument.
+The `item being compared` for each definition below is the value of a property in an object on either the left or right side of a join.

 ### Logical